notmax6677/pine-script/README.md

 the value of this variable named `car` would be `"hello world"`

-ps: i don't really care if it doesn't do anything useful, i just wanted to see if i could make something of this sort
+ps: i don't really care if it doesn't do anything useful, i just wanted to see if i could make something of this sort lmao